anthowen/honeydb-viz-snowpack-demo/README.md

 ## Why Snowpack?

-Now, it's time for the modern web, where 95% of web traffic are from the modern web browsers that support [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+Now, it's time for the modern web, where 95% of web traffic are from the modern web browsers that natively support [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 I've chosen [**snowpack**](https://www.snowpack.dev/) instead of **create-react-app** to have a deep DX on the lightning-fast build, designed for the modern web.
 Snowpack is packed with rollup and [esbuild](https://github.com/evanw/esbuild) under the hood, which is 10-100x faster than other bundlers like webpack or parcel.